Obstructing Lagrangian concordance for closures of 3-braids: Abstract

 \section{Abstract}

 We show that any knot which is smoothly the closure of a 3-braid cannot be Lagrangian concordant to and from the maximum Thurston-Bennequin Legendrian unknot except the unknot itself.
-We use Murasugi's classification of 3-braids to rule out large classes of closures of 3-braids from candidacy using a variety of techniques from smooth, symplectic and contact topology.
-For the remaining family of braids, we draw Weinstein handlebody diagrams of particular symplectic fillings of their branched double covers.
+Our obstruction comes from drawing the Weinstein handlebody diagrams of particular symplectic fillings of cyclic branched double covers of knots in $S^3$.
 We use the Legendrian contact homology differential graded algebra of the links in these diagrams to compute the symplectic homology of these fillings to derive a contradiction.
-As a corollary, we find an infinite family of rational homology spheres which do not embed in $\RR^4$ as contact type hypersurfaces.
+As a corollary, we find an infinite family of contact manifolds which are rational homology spheres but do not embed in $\RR^4$ as contact type hypersurfaces.